facebookresearch/MathsFromExamples/README.md

-# DDSS - Deep differential system stability -  Learning advanced mathematical computations from examples
+# Maths from examples -  Learning advanced mathematical computations from examples

 This is the source code and data sets relevant to the paper Learning advanced mathematical computations from examples, by Amaury hayat, François Charton and Guillaume Lample, published by ICLR 2021.